• Skip to primary navigation

 Marrow bones simmering in oil in a large pot, and then herbs, tomato paste, and garlic mixed in with a wooden spoon.

-Deglaze the pan with the red wine and scrape the bottom to remove any stuck-on flavorful bits.
+Infuse Flavor - Deglaze the pan with red wine and let it reduce for a minute or two, scraping the bottom to remove any stuck-on flavorful bits.

 Marrow bones in a wine and tomato mixture in a large pot and canned whole tomatoes simmering in red sauce in the pot.